HMRC can tax loans paid to contractors or freelance workers through trusts or umbrella companies, just like normal income.

 In a contractor loans scheme you’re paid in the form of a loan from a trust or company, sometimes referred to as a remuneration trust.

-You don’t get your payment (or ‘loan’) directly from the company you are providing work for because it’s diverted through a chain of companies, trusts or partnerships.
+You do not get your payment (or ‘loan’) directly from the company you’re providing work for because it’s diverted through a chain of companies, trusts or partnerships.

 The companies that promote these schemes will tell you this will save you tax.